Skip to content

 Academic Requirements

-Degree: B.Tech/B.E./M.Tech in any engineering discipline
+Degree: B.Tech/B.E./M.Tech/MCA in any engineering discipline

 Year of Study: Final year students and recent graduates (within 2 years)